andraugust/andraugust.github.io/classical-mechanics.md

 ### Lecture 10: Poisson Brackets

 Poisson brackets are the last part of classical mechanics I'm going to summarize for now.
 They deal with computing time-derivatives of functions over phase space, i.e. $$\dot{F}(q,p)$$, in terms of the Hamiltonian.
 Why compute time-derivatives of functions over phase space?
-I don't really have a good answer to that, other than a) you can, and b) there's a mathematical object in quantum mechanics (called the commutator) that has a very close analogy with poisson brackets, so it's instructive to know how they work classically.
+I don't really have a good answer to that question other than a) you can, and b) there's a mathematical object in quantum mechanics (called the commutator) that has a very close analogy with PBs, so it's instructive to know how they work classically.

 The time derivative of a function over phase space is